Alistair Hulett: Illness and death

 Hulett became acutely ill on New Year's Day 2010 and was hospitalised on 5 January with suspected food poisoning.
 Liver failure was later diagnosed and it was hoped that he could receive a liver transplant, but further investigation revealed a very aggressive metastatic cancer which had already spread to his lungs and stomach.
 Hulett died on 28 January 2010 at the Southern General Hospital in Glasgow, only days after the cancer was first detected.
+He was survived by his second wife, Fatima Uygun.